 - A community-focused representative and participative organisation, creating and facilitating spaces, processes and structures which enable dialogue and co-production between the voluntary and other sectors and between expert citizen service users and public service providers.

-In the posts that follow, we will be focusing on the work we have been doing to help ensure that the city’s community and voluntary groups can thrive, including supporting the development of Neighbourhood Network Schemes, our suite of Back Office Services for community organisations, our volunteering programmes including Team Challenge, Levol App, and volunteer management training.
+In the posts that follow, we will be focusing on the work we have been doing to help ensure that the city’s community and voluntary groups can thrive, including supporting the development of Neighbourhood Network Schemes, our suite of Back Office Services through BVSC Business Solutions, our volunteering programmes including Team Challenge, Levol App, and volunteer management training.

 We will look in detail at the result of our cross-sector social impact and systems change programmes supported by the National Lottery Community Fund, Birmingham City Council and central government.
 This includes our work to:

 - to reduce elder isolation through Ageing Better in Birmingham

 - to enhance support for those with multiple and complex needs through Birmingham Changing Futures Together